-At KS3 and KS4 pupils have four periods a week of 50 minutes each.
+At KS3, pupils have four periods a week of 50 minutes each which increase to 5 periods a week in KS4.
 There are currently 7 groups in Years 7-9 and 8 classes in Years 10 & 11.
-English Literature and English Language & Literature (LangLit) are taught in the Sixth Form.
+English Literature and English Language & Literature (Lang/Lit) are taught in the Sixth Form.